 In addition to my current work in private practice, I have worked as a counsellor and assessor at Oxford Women's Counselling Centre, at Northampton Counselling Service, in a Drug and Alcohol rehabilitation centre and for the Samaritans.

 PGDip Psychotherapy and Counselling

-I studied integrative psycotherapy at post graduate level at Regents University.
+I studied integrative psycotherapy at post graduate level at Regents University, London.
 During this three year training I also gained extensive clinical experience in anxiety and depression, trauma, physical, emotional and sexual abuse, personality disorders and addiction in a variety of professional settings.
 Integrative psychotherapy simply means that my training has encompassed a broad range of models and theories of psychology, psychotherapy and counselling (psychodynamic, humanistic, extistential and behavioural).
 I draw on these diverse but often complimentary theories and approaches to tailor a path with the potential for change and healing for each individual client.

-Member of the British Association for counselling and psychotherapy
+Accredited Member of the British Association for counselling and psychotherapy

 As well as developing specialist expertise in complex trauma, particularly with adult survivors of childhood neglect and abuse (which involves on-going training with some of the leading practitioners in this field), I endeavour to remain up to date with current developments in psychotherapy in its broadest sense, including research in neuro-science and psychology.
 I am committed to an on-going programme of continued professional development, in accordance with the ethical guidelines of the BACP.
-I also receive weekly personal and supervisory advice from a senior accredited therapist as a critical element of my own growth and ethics as a counsellor and psychotherapist.
+I also receive weekly supervision from a senior accredited therapist as a critical element of my own growth and ethics as a counsellor and psychotherapist.